-The pressure should be checked and adjusted as well as inspecting for signs of tire wear or visible damage at least once a month.
+The pressure should be checked and adjusted, as well as inspected for signs of tire wear or visible damage, at least once a month.
 Use a good quality pocket-type gauge to check tire pressure.
 Do not make a visual judgement when determining proper inflation.
-Radial tires may look properly inflated even when they are under inflated.
+Radial tires may look properly inflated even when they are underinflated.

 After inspecting or adjusting the tire pressure, always reinstall the valve stem cap (if equipped).
-This will prevent moisture and dirt from entering the valve stem, which could damage the valve stem.
+This will prevent moisture and dirt from entering the valve stem, which could damage it.

-Inflation pressures specified on the placard are always "cold tire inflation pressure."
-Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least 3 hours, or driven less than 1 mile (1 km) after a 3 hour period.
+Inflation pressures specified on the placard are always cold tire inflation pressure.
+Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1.6 km) after a three-hour period.
 The cold tire inflation pressure must not exceed the maximum inflation pressure molded into the tire sidewall.